Saturday, April 30, 2016

 frames of the Narcissus.
 PWM

 One of the challenges today, when restoring a historic wooden interurban that was built in 1912 with wood that was available at the time, is finding wood products that are similar to those originally used.
 We think in terms of "old growth" or "reclaimed", "recycled", or perhaps, "vintage" wood.
-The Narcissus has been listed in the National Register of Historic Places, along with nine other Maine Railway vehicles at Seashore Trolley Museum.
-Finding wood materials for the restoration that is as close to those used originally is very important.
+The Narcissus has been listed in the National Register of Historic Places, along with nine other Maine Railway vehicles at the Seashore Trolley Museum.
+Finding wood materials for the restoration that are as close to those used originally is very important.
 The Museum is very fortunate to have found a local supplier in southern Maine that has had great success supplying the Museum with period wood for previous restorations like the 1906 electric locomotive, Atlantic Shore Line No. 100.
 John Rousseau of Rousseau Reclaimed Lumber (formerly Barnstormers) has been able to supply the Town House Restoration Shop with some wonderful vintage Poplar for use by Lary to repair/rebuild the exterior Poplar frames of the Narcissus.
 One of the earmarks of a great piece of vintage wood is the number of growth rings of the tree that the board has come from.
 A very close series of rings will tell us that the tree was growing in a heavily wooded forest and was forced to grow more slowly due to the competition for sunlight and growing space.

 The very tight growth ring pattern is clearly visible on the poplar wood supplied